Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

-Using a standard innermost argument and connecting the paired-up 2-chains by tubes, we can actually tube away all intersections of $A_\bb$ with $h\times \partial\D''$ by adding cylinders that are parallel to $\partial h \times \partial\D''$ in $P \times \partial\D''$.
-The result is an embedded surface in $P \times \D'$ whose boundary consists of a number of vanishing cycles.
-In $W$, vanishing cycles are null-homologous, so they can be capped off to make an embedded closed surface in $W$ representing the given homology class.
-See Figure \ref{surface}.
+Using a standard innermost argument and connecting the paired-up 2-chains by oriented tubes, we can actually tube away all intersections of $A_\bb$ with $h\times \partial\D''$ by adding cylinders that are parallel to $\partial h \times \partial\D''$ in $P \times \partial\D''$.
+The result is an oriented embedded surface in $P \times \D'$ whose boundary consists of a number of vanishing cycles.
+In $W$, vanishing cycles are null-homologous, so they can be capped off with a Lefschetz thimble to make an oriented embedded closed surface in $W$ representing the homology class $[\alpha_\bb]_W$.
+See Figure~\ref{surface}.